 Chet’s Last Call

-Back in the 1980’s most people didn’t visit the West End unless they were attending a game or a concert at the Garden.
+Back in the 1980s, most people didn’t visit the Boston’s West End unless they were attending a game or a concert at Boston Garden.
 With the Green Line T running over Causeway Street and the dark vibe it cast beneath, the area wasn’t exactly a tourist trap in those days.
 Most former residents had long been run out of the neighborhood and the residences replaced with seedy theatres and dive bars.
-Among all the “dirty old Boston” qualities of the old West End there stood an important club that supported local bands and the gritty Boston music scene of the day.
-That club was Chet’s Last Call.

-Then there was the man himself… described by many as somewhat cantankerous, Chet played hard just like his patrons.
-The nightly routine of drugs and booze finally caught up with Chet in the late 80’s and he had to make a change, with Chet himself saying to family members, “Chet is dead.
-Richard is back!” after successfully completing rehab.
-The kind of person he was, along with all he had gone through, made him realize he needed to help those who needed it — just like he did.
-Chet went back to school and became a drug and alcohol counselor, working to help the people that were once right alongside him, adding to his legacy of not only being there for the music but also for the people who made it.
+Then there was the man himself, described by many as somewhat cantankerous and who played hard just like his patrons.
+The nightly routine of drugs and booze finally caught up with Chet in the late ‘80s and he had to make a change, with Chet himself saying to family members, “Chet is dead.
+Richard is back!”
+After successfully completing rehab, he realized that he needed to help those who needed it, just like he had, so he went back to school and became a drug and alcohol counselor.
+In that new role, he worked to help the people that were once right alongside him, adding to his legacy of not only being there for the music but also for the people who made it.

 (by Mark Turner)